Franz Wagner scores 23, Magic win their 2nd straight to open season 102-97 over the Trail Blazers

+PORTLAND, Ore.
+(AP) — Orlando’s final minutes against the Trail Blazers on Friday night might have gone differently for the Magic in years past.

-Franz Wagner scored 23 points and the Orlando Magic won their second straight game to open the season, beating the Portland Trail Blazers 102-97 on Friday night.
+While Orlando led by as many as 13 points in the fourth quarter, Portland closed the gap in the waning moments.
+In the end, the Magic won their second straight game to open the season, holding off the Blazers 102-97.

+“I think today is one of those days where we can definitely learn from the last couple of minutes, but it definitely helps having been in those moments, and having a look at it in practice and on film, and seeing what decides those close games,” said Franz Wagner, who led the Magic with 23 points.
+“I think today we didn’t do a great job with that, but we’ll keep learning and keep looking at stuff we did wrong.”

-Cole Anthony had 18 points off the bench for the Magic, playing the first of a four-game Western road trip.
+Cole Anthony added 18 points off the bench for the Magic, playing the first of a four-game western road trip.

 Shaedon Sharpe, starting in place of the injured Anfernee Simons, had 24 points for the Trail Blazers.
 Simons was injured in Portland’s opener and will miss up to six weeks.

-After Franz Wagner made one of two free throws, Deandre Ayton’s tip-in made it a five-point game and Portland couldn’t get closer.
+After Franz Wagner made one of two free throws, Deandre Ayton’s tip-in made it a five-point game but Portland couldn’t get closer.

+“The guys came into the huddle and the first thing they said was `We’ve been here before, right?
+This is what we work on in practice.
+We’ve been through these two-minute drills,’” Mosley said.

 The Magic routed Houston 116-86 in their opener at home on Wednesday.
-It was the largest margin of victory on opening night in team history.
-Six Magic players were in double figures.
+It was the largest margin of victory on opening night in team history and six Magic players were in double figures.

 The Blazers announced before the game that Simons will miss four-to-six weeks with a thumb injury that requires surgery.
 He tore the ulnar collateral ligament in his right thumb during Wednesday’s 123-111 loss to the Los Angeles Clippers.